zaiisao/Documentation/en/Video/web_prepare.md

 title: Integrate the SDK
 description:
 platform: Web
-updatedAt: Fri Nov 02 2018 20:47:44 GMT+0000 (UTC)
+updatedAt: Fri Nov 02 2018 20:49:03 GMT+0000 (UTC)
 ---
 # Integrate the SDK
 This page contains information on how to prepare the development environment before enabling a video call with the Agora Web SDK.

 ## <a name = "pre"></a>Prerequisites

-1. Install a browser supported by Agora Web SDK as shown in the following table:
+1. Install a browser supported by the Agora Web SDK as shown in the following table:
   <table>
   <tr>
     <th>Platform</th>